Christ College (University of Tasmania): History

 On 23 October 1974, Prince Charles visited the University of Tasmania.
 This included a garden party at Christ College.

-In 2003, the administration of Christ College was taken over by Accommodation Services, which also administers St John Fisher College and the new University Apartments.
+In 2003, the administration of Christ College was taken over by Accommodation Services, which also administers St John Fisher College and the University Apartments.

 In 2008, the college completed its first major refurbishment initiative since moving to the Sandy Bay site.